Food Preparation/Kitchen Assistant

 Online Food Preparation/Kitchen Assistant Programs

-In 2018-2019, 84 schools offered a food preparation/professional cooking/kitchen assistant program of some type.
+In the 2020-2021 academic year, 73 schools offered some type of food preparation/professional cooking/kitchen assistant program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|